 Delayed Breast Reconstruction

 In some cases, the patient cannot have an immediate breast reconstruction due to the need for further treatment or other health issue, although most women are candidates for this option.
 It is okay to wait to have your breasts restored.
 For some women, they prefer to wait and find out more about their options before a decision.
 Some may decide to wear a prosthesis, but soon discover that they are unhappy with this solution.
-A delayed breast reconstruction can be performed in various ways, including the use of your own natural tissue or with implants, or a combination of both.
+Dr. Prichard's staged breast reconstruction in Scottsdale can be performed in various ways, including the use of your own natural tissue or with implants, or a combination of both.

 Cancer Treatments After a Mastectomy May Delay Breast Reconstruction